 The keys to successful geothermal development are efficient and comprehensive interdisciplinary geothermal research (both during the exploration and production phases), together with proper resource management during utilization.
-Today, Iceland is producing electricity from geothermal resources at a cost of about 2-3 US cents per kWh - as compared to some 7-9 US cents/kWh for most geothermal plants in the USA.
+Today Iceland is producing electricity from geothermal resources at a cost of about 2-3 US cents per kWh - as compared to some 7-9 US cents/kWh for most geothermal plants in the USA.
 There may not be one single reason for this discrepancy, rather it may be due to a combination of several factors.

 One important difference between the USA and Iceland is that in Iceland, wherever applicable, a "holistic approach" is used to harness geothermal resources.
-This means using a sequence of applications so that as much energy as possible is extracted out of the ground before disposing of the spent geothermal fluid.
-Starting with electricity production from the flashed geothermal steam, or from turbines using binary heatexchangers, the heat content of the fluids is exploited in industrial processing, domestic space heating, greenhouse heating, fish farming, snow melting, etc., before the fluid is finally disposed of.
+This means using a cascade of heat utilization so that as much energy as possible is extracted out of the ground before disposing of the spent geothermal fluid.
+Starting with electricity production from the flashed geothermal steam, or from turbines using binary heat exchangers, the fluids are cascaded down temperature through industrial processing, to domestic space heating, green house heating, fish farming, to snow melting, etc., before disposing of the geothermal fluid.

-This concept can be taken a step further, e.g. by cultivating algae on a large scale using both geothermal warm water and CO_2 to induce growth.
-The algae can then be used as food for aquatic life-forms, or to produce bio-fuel by utilizing the geothermal steam, and so on.
+This concept can be taken a step further, e.g. by cultivating algae on a large scale by using both geothermal warm water and CO_2 to induce growth.
+The algae can then be used as food for aquatic life-forms, or used to produce bio-fuel by utilizing the geothermal steam, and so on.

-The holistic approach does not stop there; in Iceland, tourism is linked to the geothermal production plants, with balneology, health centres, cultural and educational centres, and cosmetic products based the geothermal chemicals, and so on.
+The holistic approach does not stop there; in Iceland tourism is linked to the geothermal production plants, with balneology, health centers, cultural and educational centers, and cosmetic products involving the geothermal chemicals, and so on.
 There is no limit to the spin-offs.

-Probably the best Icelandic example of this holistic approach is demonstrated by the Svartsengi power plant, which produces both electricity and hot water for domestic space heating.
-The geothermal effluent from the plant has been used to create the world famous "Blue Lagoon", with multiple spin-off revenues in health care, cosmetics, tourism and education.
+Probably the best Icelandic example of this holistic approach is demonstrated by the Svartsengi power plant which produces both electricity and hot water for domestic space heating and also uses the geothermal effluent to create the world famous Blue Lagoon, with multiple spin-off revenues in health care, cosmetics, tourism and education.

-While a holistic approach of this kind, with a large component of space heating, may be more suitable in a relatively cold country like Iceland similar approach could also be applied in parts of the USA that have a warmer climate, e.g. by using the effluent energy for large-scale cooling and refrigeration and other spin-offs tailored to the specific environment.
+While a holistic approach of this kind, with a large component of space heating, may be more suitable in a relatively cold country like Iceland, the same holistic approach could also be applied in parts of the USA that have a warmer climate, e.g. by using the effluent energy for large scale cooling and refrigeration and other spin-offs, tailored to the specific environment.

 Another important characteristic of the Icelandic geothermal industry is a willingness to share information, rather than keeping it proprietary.
-There is hardly any closed file; almost everything is published one way or another, and experience and expertise are carried from one geothermal field to the next, to the mutual benefits of all the energy companies involved.
-More or less the same geoscience companies serve the whole industry, and geoscientists in different disciplines work hand-in-hand from exploration to production.
-This culture may be partly related to the smallness of the nation - but essentially, open-file reporting has little to do with population size.
+There is hardly any closed file, almost everything is published one way or another, and experience and expertise is carried from one geothermal field to the next, to the mutual benefits of the all the energy companies involved.
+More or less the same service geosciences companies serve the whole industry and geoscientists in different disciplines work hand in hand from exploration to production.
+This culture may be partly related to the smallness of the nation - but open file reporting has little to do with population size.

 Yet another factor needs to be mentioned.
-In geothermal prospecting worldwide, some targets are easy to reach and others are less so.
-Many of the most accessible and attractive geothermal prospects, in locations such as national parks and reserves, etc., must be left intact due to ever-growing environmental restrictions, while others which are less promising can only be approached after protracted and costly permitting procedures.
+In geothermal prospecting worldwide there are targets easy to reach and others that are less so.
+Many of the most accessible and attractive geothermal prospects need be left intact, due to ever-growing environmental restrictions, and in locations such as national parks and reserves, etc., while others which are less promising can only be approached after protracted and costly permitting procedures.
 This affects the overall economics of the industry.